Ancient Egyptian architecture: Temple of Karnak

 The temple complex of Karnak is located on the banks of the Nile River some 2.5 km north of Luxor.
-It consists of four main parts, Precinct of Amon-Re, the Precinct of Montu, the Precinct of Mut and the Temple of Amenhotep IV (dismantled), as well as a few smaller temples and sanctuaries located outside the enclosing walls of the four main parts, and several avenues of ram-headed sphinxes connecting the Precinct of Mut, the Precinct of Amon-Re and Luxor Temple.
-This temple complex is particularly significant, for many rulers have added to it.
-However, notably every ruler of the New Kingdom added to it.
+It consists of four main parts, Precinct of Amon-Re, the Precinct of Montu, the Precinct of Mut, and the Temple of Amenhotep IV (dismantled), as well as a few smaller temples and sanctuaries located outside the enclosing walls of the four main parts, and several avenues of ram-headed sphinxes connecting the Precinct of Mut, the Precinct of Amon-Re, and Luxor Temple.
+This temple complex is particularly significant, for many rulers (notably every ruler of the New Kingdom) have added to it.
 The site covers over 80 ha and consists of a series of pylons, leading into courtyards, halls, chapels, obelisks, and smaller temples.
 The key difference between Karnak and most of the other temples and sites in Egypt is the length of time over which it was developed and used.
 Construction work began in the 16th century BC, and was originally quite modest in size, but eventually, in the main precinct alone, as many as twenty temples and chapels would be constructed.
 Approximately 30 pharaohs contributed to the buildings, enabling it to reach a size, complexity and diversity not seen elsewhere.
 Few of the individual features of Karnak are unique, but the size and number of those features are overwhelming.

 One of the greatest temples in Egyptian history is that of Amun-Ra at Karnak.
-As with many other temples in Egypt, this one details the feats of the past (including thousands of years of history detailed via inscriptions on many of the walls and columns found on site, often modified or completely erased and redone by following rulers), and honors the gods.
-The temple of Amun-Re was constructed in three sections, the third being constructed by the later New Kingdom pharaohs.
+As with many other temples in Egypt, this one honors the gods and details the feats of the past (including thousands of years of history depicted by inscriptions on many of the walls and columns found on site, often modified or completely erased and redone by following rulers).
+The temple of Amun-Re was constructed in three sections, the third being constructed by late New Kingdom pharaohs.
 In canon with the traditional style of Egyptian architecture, many of the architectural features, such as the inner sanctum of the complex, were aligned with the sunset of the summer solstice.